mindplace/stack-for-yourself/_posts/2016-01-01-frontend-part-1-html-css-dom.md

 ---
 layout: post
 title: "HTML, CSS, DOM"
-shortnote: "HTML, CSS, the DOM tutorials and articles."
+shortnote: "Tutorials and articles."
 tags: [frontend]
 ---

-# TL;DR
+# If nothing else, bookmark these...
-*nothing here yet!*
+Check out these * [tips for front-end](https://medium.freecodecamp.com/101-ways-to-make-your-website-more-awesome-79c934dd2a11#.5yci2z37b), a really great collection of suggestions for improving your frontend code.

 <hr>